doherty100/kidzhackphilly/07-events-and-lerp/README.md

         **figure 7-004** Rename the Sticker part to "Baseball"
 1. Find the "Set baseballx to 200" code block you parked and attach it to the previous code block.
     1. Rename "baseballx" to "baseballnowx" by clicking the dropdown arrow and choosing "Rename variable".
 We are going to be adding a lot more variables and this will make your code more readable.
 This variable will track the current x coordinate of the baseball.
     1. Set the value of "baseballnowx" to the variable "alienx".
-This will ensure that the baseball always gets tossed from the same x coordinate where the alien was drawn.
+This will ensure that the baseball toss always starts from the same x coordinate where the alien was drawn.
         ![7-005](./images/7-005.jpg)
         **figure 7-005** Modify "baseballx" variable
 1. Create three new variables we will use to track the starting and ending coordinates of the baseball toss.